-Chimpanzees bear well-defined duties and responsibilities both within their own communities and within human/chimpanzee communities (R.519-520;523-24;534;548;593;583;606-07).
-Chimpanzees understand and carry out duties and responsibilities while knowingly assuming obligations then honoring them (R.598;606-07;613-14).
+Chimpanzees bear well-defined duties and responsibilities both within their own communities and within human/chimpanzee communities.
+(R.546-47;55;560-61;575;619;610;632-33).
+Chimpanzees understand and carry out duties and responsibilities while knowingly assuming obligations, then honoring them.
+(R.624;632-33;638-39).
 Chimpanzees have duties to each other and behave in ways that seem both lawful and rule-governed.
-(R.596;551;537;609-618;584;519).
-Both chimpanzee and human adult members of chimpanzee/human communities behave understand them. in morally responsible they ways as
+(R.622;578;564;634-44;611;546).
+Both chimpanzee and human adult members of chimpanzee/human communities behave in morally responsible ways they understand them. as (R.549;633;640;646).
+Chimpanzees possess moral inclinations and a level of moral agency.
+They ostracize individuals who violate social norms.
+They respond negatively to inequitable situations, such as being offered lower rewards than companions for the same task.
+When given a chance to play the Ultimatum Game, they spontaneously make fair offers, even when not obliged to do so.
+(R.624).